Meta-Ethical Theories of Morality

 Humans Create Morality to Persuade Others

-In conclusion I have argued that subjectivism and relativism should not be accepted notions of morality because they contradict each other.
+I have argued that subjectivism and relativism should not be accepted notions of morality because they contradict each other.
 Also, error theory and ethical objectivism fall short on their own accord when attempting to display some set proposition about objective principles of morality.
 With this being said, the article concludes that non-cognitivism is the best solution to the problem of morality.
 There is no morality in the sense which the other theories speculate upon.
 Morality is merely a persuasive construct which humans or societies use as a device to influence the minds of others.

 Crash Course: Meta-ethics